Knowledge base

 Prerequisites

-- Download the kDrive application for Linux (file type .AppImage)
+- Download the desktop app kDrive for Linux (.AppImage file type)

 - D-Bus

-- Place the file in a folder named e.g. "Applications".
+- Place the file in a folder named for example "Applications".

-- Right-click on the file and select Permissions.
+- Right-click on the file and choose Permissions.

-- Check the box "Allow executing file as program".
+- Check the box "Allow the file to be executed as a program"

 Link to this FAQ: